Checkpointing, Rerunning, and Retraining Experiments¶

 A trick for “pausing” an experiment is to:

-- On the Expert Settings page, specify 0 for the Ensemble level for final modeling pipeline option in the new experiment’s Expert Settings.
+On the Expert Settings page, specify 0 for the ensemble level for the final pipeline option.

 To delete an experiment, click the right side of the experiment that you want to remove, then select Delete.
 A confirmation message will display asking you to confirm the delete.
 Click OK to delete the experiment or Cancel to return to the experiments page without deleting.